 Updating the policy regularly and listing the appropriate recipients as your beneficiaries is the best way to make sure the life insurance money is paid out as you intended.

 Choosing your insurance provider is an important part of purchasing a policy.
 Each insurer approaches each candidate profile differently, so the amount of coverage you can get and how much you’ll pay will vary.
 For instance, some life insurance companies offer better rates to people with a history of diabetes than others.

 When you’re shopping around for life insurance, there are a few key factors to consider:

 Making sure your coverage amount is high enough and term length is long enough to provide adequate protection

 Riders for supplemental coverage, including a term conversion rider

 Opportunity for rate reconsideration if your health improves or you quit smoking

 Other important factors to consider are the life insurance company’s financial standing and customer reviews.
-We’ve done all the heavy lifting for you in our life insurance reviews.
+We’ve done all the heavy lifting for you in our life insurance reviews and best company roundup.